A Workshop for Craft Brewers

 - Participate in laboratory exercises

-- Participate in beer sensory session
+- Participate in beer evaluation session

 This workshop is intended for owners and employees of craft beer breweries interested in understanding the science of beer brewing and utilizing the information to improve their craft beer production.